terascope/elasticsearch-assets/docs/apis/elasticsearch_reader_api.md

 | geo_sort_order | the order used for sorting geo queries, can either be 'asc' or 'desc' | String | optional, defaults to 'asc' |
 | geo_sort_unit | the unit of measurement for sorting, may be set to 'mi', 'km', 'm','yd', 'ft | String | optional, defaults to 'm' |

-`NOTE`: a difference in behavior compared to the elasticsearch_reader is that the default geo distance sort will be ignored if any sort paramter is specified on the query.
-Sorting on geo distance while specifiying another sorting parameter is still possible if you set any other geo sorting parameter, which will cause the query to sort by both.
+`NOTE`: a difference in behavior compared to the elasticsearch_reader is that the default geo distance sort will be ignored if any sort parameter is specified on the query.
+Sorting on geo distance while specifying another sorting parameter is still possible if you set any other geo sorting parameter, which will cause the query to sort by both.

 ### Example Processor using a elasticsearch reader API